 Welcome to Economics From the Top Down.
 My name is Blair Fix.
 I’m a political economist based in Toronto.
-I spend my time thinking about the future of humanity, and how we can create economic theory that’s relevant to real-world problems.
+I spend my time thinking about the future of humanity, and how we can create economics that’s relevant to the real world.
 In this blog, I tell you about what I’m learning.
-You can read the academic version of my work here and here.
+You can read the academic version of my work here:

 I write about economics, but I don’t consider myself an ‘economist’.
 I’m a social scientist who’s skeptical of much of the economics discipline.
 As an outsider, I feel free to point out the problems in the field.
-To get a sense for how I feel about mainstream economics, read these posts:
+If you want to know how I feel about mainstream economics, read these posts:

-I’m a generalist by constitution and have spent my life dancing between disciplines.
-I began my studies as an engineering student, but soon quit to study music — jazz of all things.
-For most of my early twenties, I was a professional musician.
-But over time, I realized that I disliked the musician lifestyle.
-I liked hanging out in libraries, not clubs.
+I’m a generalist who has spent his life dancing between disciplines.
+I began my post-secondary life in engineering, but soon quit to study music — jazz of all things.
+I was a professional musician for most of my early twenties.
+But over time I realized that I disliked the musician lifestyle.

-So I took a hiatus from music and worked as a substitute teacher.
-During this time, I discovered the Feynman Lectures on Physics.
-I found Richard Feynman’s approach to science so infectious that I decided to become a high school physics teacher.
-I went to teachers college and landed a job teaching math.
+So I took a hiatus from music and worked as a substitute teacher — a job that gave me lots of time for reading.
+I discovered The Feynman Lectures on Physics, the seminal lecture series given by physicist Richard Feynman.
+I found his love of science was so infectious that I decided to become a high school physics teacher.
+I went to teachers college and soon landed a teaching job.

-My path in life seemed set.
+My path seemed set.
 Except that along the way I discovered economics.
-Or rather, I discovered the embarrassment that is the discipline of mainstream economics.
+Or rather, I discovered the embarrassment that is mainstream economics.
 In my spare time, I was reading books by Steve Keen, Herman Daly, E.K.
 Hunt, and David Korten.
-These authors highlighted the absurdities that pass for scientific knowledge in economics.
+These authors showed that the ‘science’ of economics is patently absurd.